wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 .. note::

-   This option only can be activate from agent side, in the ossec.conf.
+   This option only can be activate from the agent side, in its own ``ossec.conf``.

 prefilter_cmd
 ^^^^^^^^^^^^^^